micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-31-rashi_en.md

 <b>Return to the land of your fathers.</b> And there I will be with you.
 But, while you still associate with someone unclean it is not possible to rest My Divine Presence upon you.

 ### passuk 4
-<b>He called Rachel and Leah.</b> First Rachel and then Leah, for she [Rachel] was the principal wife because it was for her that Yaakov accepted to be related to Lavan.
-Even Leah’s descendants admit to this for Boaz and his court who were of Yehudah’s tribe say, “Like Rachel and like Leah, who both built, etc.,” placing Rachel ahead of Leah.
+<b>He called Rochel and Leah.</b> First Rochel and then Leah, for she [Rochel] was the principal wife because it was for her that Yaakov accepted to be related to Lavan.
+Even Leah’s descendants admit to this for Boaz and his court who were of Yehudah’s tribe say, “Like Rochel and like Leah, who both built, etc.,” placing Rochel ahead of Leah.

 ### passuk 5